Setup FuckingNode¶

 As most apps, we offer settings you can tweak.
 We use default values that should work for most people, to save you even more time - however you might want to change them, especially if you don't use Visual Studio Code, as it's your "favorite editor" by default.

-Currently supported settings are the following them.
+Currently supported settings are the following.
 Change them with settings change <KEY> <value>

 KEY | Value Type | Description |